-Paul's contrast.
-To the contrary, the Psalmist affirms, "Forever, O Lord, thy word is settled in heaven" (Ps.
+Paul's contrast.26 §35-38 To the contrary, the Psalmist affirms, "Forever, O Lord, thy word is settled in heaven" (Ps.
 119:89).
-When the perfect comes, what came before it ceases, so the completed cannon cannot belong to this category of the partial, for with faith, hope, and love, it will abide forever.
-Verse 9, "Now we know in part and we prophesy in part," cannot refer to possessors of the scriptural canon because that canon shall never "be done away."
+When the perfect comes, what came before it ceases, so the completed cannon cannot belong to this category of the partial, for like love, it will abide forever.27 Verse 9, "Now we know in part and we prophesy in part," cannot refer to possessors of the scriptural canon because that canon shall never "be done away."